 Social Anxiety Disorder often prevents people from starting relationships.
 They have trouble approaching others for whom they have romantic feelings.
 They also delay moving out of their parents’ home and tend to get married later.

-They can also suffer significant anxiety leading up to social events that they can’t avoid, and those with performance-specific anxiety will agonize over every detail of their presentations.
+These people also suffer significant anxiety leading up to social events that they can’t avoid.
+Those with performance-specific anxiety will agonize over every detail of their presentations.
 Performance anxiety can even apply to eating, drinking, test-taking, meeting authority figures, and job interviews, any situation in which the person feels under scrutiny.
 They avoid jobs that require much social interaction, and, if they have a financially supportive spouse, they may avoid employment altogether.

 Causes and Risk Factors